Divorce and Separation Counseling in Chicago

 How can counseling help during separation or divorce?

-Do you work with co-parents?
+Do you work with co-parents after divorce?

-Can you coordinate with legal professionals?
+Can you coordinate with attorneys, mediators, or parenting coordinators?

 With consent, we collaborate with attorneys, mediators, or parenting coordinators to maintain a consistent plan and reduce stress.

-How long does counseling usually last?
+How long does divorce counseling usually take?

 Many meet weekly during acute transitions, then taper as stability increases.
 Duration varies by stressors and support networks.

-Do you offer telehealth options?
+Do you offer telehealth for divorce counseling?